SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/10_graphit_examples.md

 # Graphit - Code Examples
-### Simple Example Of a Customer Info Web Service That Brings Data For a Given LUI
+### Simple Example of a Customer Info Web Service that Brings Data for a Given LUI

 The following Graphit file gets an input LUI which extracts customer data from the CUSTOMER LU, calculates its balance and sets its status accordingly.